-In the wild, parrots lay eggs about once a year in a clutch of 2-4 individual eggs.
-For smaller species, they may lay eggs 1-3 times a year, depending on the weather and their health.
-However, parrots don’t lay eggs in a constant stream every day.
-If there is no mate present, or it isn’t the breeding season, most parrots won’t lay eggs at all.
+Parrots usually lay clutches of 2-4 eggs once per year.
+Smaller species may lay eggs 1-3 times a year, depending on the weather and their health.
+Most parrots won’t lay eggs if there’s no mate or it isn’t the breeding season.

-Parrots begin laying eggs at about 2 years of age.
-This may be sooner for small parrot species, or later for large parrot species.
-No matter the case, all females are capable of reproducing once they reach sexual maturity.
-They will even lay unfertilized eggs if their hormones are activated by signs of mating season.
-This can be due to a greater exposure to sunlight, other birds, or nesting materials.
+Parrots begin laying eggs at 2 years of age, or sooner for small species.
+All female parrots are capable of reproducing once they reach sexual maturity.
+They’ll even lay unfertilized eggs if their hormones are activated by signs of the mating season, such as over-exposure to sunlight, other parrots, or nesting materials.

-Parrots usually stop laying eggs at about 10-12 years of age.
-Depending on the species and health of the parrot, it may reproduce for several years after this point.
-However, it’s a rare case, since the hormones necessary for egg-laying are far more limited in older parrots.
+Parrots usually stop laying eggs once they reach 10-12 years of age.
+However, depending on the species and health of the individual parrot, it may continue to reproduce for several years after this point.
+This is rare since the hormones necessary for egg-laying are more limited in older parrots.

 What Age Do Female Parrots Lay Eggs?

-A healthy female parrot will start laying eggs once she reaches sexual maturity.
-This usually happens at 2 years of age.
-Based on the species, here are the prime egg-laying years for a parrot:
+Female parrots will start laying eggs once they reach sexual maturity, usually at 2 years of age.
+Based on the species, here are the prime egg-laying years for parrots:

 Can Male Parrots Lay Eggs?

-While female parrots can lay eggs, no matter the species, male parrots cannot lay eggs.
-If you thought you had a male parrot and it has started laying eggs, you actually have a female.
-This is a surprise for many owners, since parrots are difficult to sex at a glance.
+Male parrots cannot lay eggs.
+If you thought you had a male parrot and it’s laying eggs, you actually had a female.
+This is a surprise for many owners since parrots are difficult to sex at a glance.

 Symptoms of Egg Laying in Parrots

-Unless you intend to breed the parrots, there’s no need for your pets to lay eggs.
-Of course, you can’t stop the eggs from being laid.
-If you recognize when your parrot is about to lay eggs, you can take action.
+Unless you intend to breed parrots, there’s no need for your pets to lay eggs.
+Of course, you can’t stop eggs from being laid.
+If you recognize when your parrot is about to lay eggs, you can take action, though.

-The most noticeable change you’ll see is in your parrot’s mood.
-Before it lays an egg, its hormones will skyrocket, causing the parrot to be:
+The most noticeable change that you’ll observe in a parrot is its mood.
+Before she lays an egg, her hormones will increase, leading to her becoming:

-- Highly defensive of its toys and space
+- Highly defensive of her toys and space

 - Prone to screaming

-With an egg forming inside the parrot, your bird may also walk with an awkward gait or stiffness.
-Obviously, this will go away after the parrot lays its eggs.
+With an egg forming inside the parrot, she may also walk with an awkward gait or stiffness.
+Obviously, this will go away after the parrot lays her eggs.

 A parrot that’s about to lay an egg will twitch or move its tail more than usual.
-It is one method that parrots use to help the eggs move through their system.
+It’s a method that parrots use to move eggs through their system.

-As with any pregnancy, your parrot will gain a little weight when it’s carrying an egg.
+As with any pregnancy, your parrot will gain weight when she’s carrying eggs.
 It doesn’t matter if the egg is fertilized or not; your parrot will look larger than it used to.
 Its abdomen will also be firmer.